Medicare's Open Enrollment Period for Medicare Advantage and Part D plans runs annually from Oct. 15 through Dec. 7.

-When you first enrolled in Medicare, you may have wondered, “What is the average cost of supplemental insurance for Medicare?”.
-You probably picked a plan based on the recommendation of a friend, or just chose a fairly inexpensive plan since the coverage difference between each option seemed nominal.
-Now as a seasoned Medicare beneficiary there are a few cost considerations you should re-evaluate.
+When you first enrolled in Medicare, you probably picked a plan based on the recommendation of a friend.
+Or maybe you just chose a fairly inexpensive plan since the coverage differences between each option seemed small.
+Now, as a more experienced Medicare enrollee, there are a few factors to think about:

-- What is the total projected annual and monthly cost with the plan you have vs the plan you’re considering?
+- What is the total expected annual and monthly cost with the plan you have compared to the plan you’re considering?
 Have these costs gone up?

-- Was your out-of-pocket cost more expensive than you had planned?
-Are you visiting the doctor as much as you had anticipated?
-Or perhaps more frequently than expected, causing more copays and deductibles than you had anticipated?
-You may want to switch to a more affordable option.
+- Were your out-of-pocket costs more than you had planned?
+Are you visiting the doctor as much as you thought you would?
+Or maybe more often than you expected, resulting in more copays and deductibles?
+If so, you may want to switch to a more affordable option.

-When deciding on the type of coverage you need you should also think about how accessible your physicians need to be.
-With Original Medicare, you can choose to see any physician who accepts Medicare.
-This means that you can access major medical centers nationwide.
-On the other hand, MA plans are more restricted in terms of the provider networks (doctors, hospitals, or pharmacies) they work with, which means you need to see doctors or visit hospitals that are “in-network” with your MA plan to avoid paying higher medical fees.
+When deciding on the type of coverage you need, you should also think about what doctors you want to see.
+With original Medicare, you can choose to see any physician who accepts Medicare.
+This means you can visit major medical centers nationwide.
+On the other hand, Medicare Advantage plans are more restrictive in terms of the providers (doctors, hospitals, or pharmacies) they work with.
+This means you need to see doctors or visit hospitals that are “in-network” with your plan to avoid paying higher fees.

-Before enrolling in a Medicare Part D plan confirm if your local pharmacy is included in their network.
-Typically these pharmacies will reduce your out-of-pocket cost for prescription drugs.
-Here are a few things you should consider before choosing a plan:
+Before enrolling in a Medicare Part D plan, check if your local pharmacy is included in their network.
+Here are a few other things you should consider before choosing a plan:

-- If you prefer to get your prescription in the mail, do the plans offer mail order delivery?
-Is the price higher or lower than picking it up at a “brick & mortar” pharmacy?
+- If you prefer to get your prescriptions in the mail, do the plans offer mail-order delivery?
+Is the price higher or lower than picking it up at a “brick and mortar” pharmacy?

-Last, but certainly not least, you should consider the quality of customer service you received with your current plan when thinking about switching.
+Last, but certainly not least, you should consider the quality of customer service you received with your current plan:

-- Were you satisfied with the quality of care you desired with your current plan?
+- Were you satisfied with the quality of care?

 - How responsive was your plan with questions or problems you may have had?

-- How did your plan help you manage your health care needs (access to primary care, specialist, and prescriptions)?
+- How did your plan help you manage your health care needs (access to primary care, specialists, and prescriptions)?